-New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.0.x, v8.1.x
+New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.2.x

 Learn about user, computer, and network clients, and then practice adding clients to the Web module of the TRITON Manager.

 Internet access policies are applied to clients: users, groups, and OUs in your directory service, or computers and network ranges in your network.